Postal voting in the United States: Estimates of frequency

-Richard Hasen, a professor at UC Irvine School of Law said "problems are extremely rare in the five states that rely primarily on vote-by-mail."
+Among the billions of votes from 2000 to 2012, there were 491 known cases of absentee ballot fraud.
 Justin Levitt, a law professor at Loyola Marymount University does not have statistics on postal ballot fraud, but said "I do collect anecdotal reports ... misconduct in the mail voting process is meaningfully more prevalent than misconduct in the process of voting in person ...
 Misconduct still amounts to only a tiny fraction of the ballots cast by mail."
 Lonna Atkeson, an expert in election administration, said about mail-in voting fraud, "It's really hard to find ...
 The fact is, we really don't know how much fraud there is ...
 There aren't millions of fraudulent votes, but there are some."